CAWaterBoardDataCenter/SafeToSwim/src/faq.md

 ### Where does this dashboard get its water quality data?

-The data shown on this map are sourced from the [California Environmental Data Exchange Network](http://www.ceden.org/) (CEDEN), [BeachWatch](https://www.waterboards.ca.gov/water_issues/programs/beaches/search_beach_mon.html) database, and [Lower American River Recreational Water Quality Map](https://arcg.is/0ea0zq).
+The data shown on this map are sourced from the [California Environmental Data Exchange Network](http://www.ceden.org/) (CEDEN) database, [BeachWatch](https://www.waterboards.ca.gov/water_issues/programs/beaches/search_beach_mon.html) database, and [Lower American River Recreational Water Quality Map](https://arcg.is/0ea0zq).
 While the data from the Lower American River is also included in CEDEN, there may be a delay before the most recent results appear in CEDEN.

 ### How is the data collected?

 Most samples are collected by local public health agencies, environmental organizations, and other partners.
 Samples are typically obtained via grab sample at designated sites along beaches, rivers, and lakes.
 The samples are then analyzed in laboratories to measure levels of the indicator bacteria such as _E. coli_ and enterococcus.

 There exist many methods of measuring bacteria concentrations, typically involving culturing bacteria from a water sample.
 Some local agencies have begun using rapid testing methods such as quantitative real-time PCR (qPCR) and droplet digital polymerase chain reaction (ddPCR).
-Further information about the latest studies on methodology can be found on the [U.S. Environmental Protection Agency's (EPA) website](https://www.epa.gov/wqc/recreational-water-quality-criteria-and-methods).
+More information about the latest studies on methodology can be found on the [U.S. Environmental Protection Agency's (EPA) website](https://www.epa.gov/wqc/recreational-water-quality-criteria-and-methods).

 ### Why do I see different units (CFU vs MPN) for bacteria concentrations?